xmlking/ngx-starter-kit/CONTRIBUTING.md

      ```shell
      git commit -a
+     # or use this git-cz commit interactive helper tool
+     npm run commit
      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.